-So far, we've been taking advantage of the fact that gdb understands your program at the source level: it knows about strings, source lines, call chains, and even complicated C++ data structures.
+So far, we've mostly been taking advantage of the fact that gdb understands your program at the source level: it knows about strings, source lines, call chains, and even complicated C++ data structures.
 But sometimes it's necessary to get down and dirty with the assembly code.

-Note: If you get to this point before we've done the lecture on "flow control", this would be a good time to take a break and wait for that lecture.
+Note: If you get to this point before we've done the lecture on "flow control", this would be a good time to take a break and work on some other class.